rehierl/node-tree-outliner/1-0-mathematics/0-0-notation.md

 <!-- ======================================================================= -->
-# Basics
+# Notation

-The following content is intended to provide an overview of notational aspects.
+The main intention behind the following content is to provide an overview of the notational style used throughout this repository.

 <!-- ======================================================================= -->
 ## not, or, and